7 min read

 For sellers, the Voetstoots clause offers protection.
 The kicker here is that a seller cannot hide behind the voetstoots clause if they deliberately concealed a defect.

-In fact, if the seller knew about a latent defect and did not disclose it to the buyer, the buyer can claim damages as this is tantamount to fraud.
+If the seller knew about a latent defect and did not disclose it to the buyer, the buyer can claim damages as this is tantamount to fraud.

-That said, it can be difficult to prove that the seller was aware of the latent defect and intentionally failed to disclose it at time of sale.
+That said, it can be difficult to prove that the seller was aware of the latent defect and intentionally failed to disclose it at the time of sale.

 For buyers, the clause means you accept the property as seen, without recourse for future complaints.
 Understanding the types of defects—patent (visible) and latent (hidden)—is crucial.
 You might negotiate repairs for patent defects before purchase, but latent defects are a riskier challenge.